aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/drawing-objects/managing-controls/_index.md

 - The LineFormat property returns the MsoLineFormat object usually used to style and weight of the text box line.
 - The Text property specifies the input text for the text box.

 The following example creates two textboxes in the first worksheet of the workbook.
-The first text box is well-furnished with differnt format settings.
+The first text box is well-furnished with different format settings.
 The second is a simple one.